Authored by the expert who managed and guided the team behind the Laos Property Pack

 Do people think houses are overpriced in Laos as of 2026?

-As of early 2026, the general sentiment among locals and expats is split: houses in prime Vientiane districts like Sisattanak and near international schools feel expensive, while outer districts and secondary cities still seem reasonably priced compared to neighboring capitals like Bangkok or Hanoi.
+As of early 2026, the general sentiment in Laos is split: people shopping in prime Vientiane districts like Sisattanak or near international schools tend to feel that house prices are stretched, while those looking at outer districts like Hadxayfong or Xaythany still consider the market reasonable compared to neighboring Southeast Asian capitals.

-Houses in Laos typically stay on the market for about 2 to 5 months if well-priced, while overpriced or very niche properties can sit for 6 to 12 months or longer, which tells you there is still room for negotiation in most cases.
+Houses in Laos typically stay on the market for about 2 to 5 months if they are well-priced, while overpriced or niche properties can sit listed for 6 to 12 months or longer without a buyer.

 You'll find our latest property market analysis about Laos here.